 Akio Arakawa (1972) identified 5 grid arrangements.
 Grid A is an unstaggered grid (where all variables are at the same grid point).
 All the others are staggered grids.
-Only 2 dimensions are shown for grid E, which is a rotated version of Grid B. Grids C and D differ in their locations of the U and V winds.
+Only 2 dimensions are shown for grid E (solid cyan box), which is identical to a rotated, smaller version of Grid B (dashed cyan box).
+Grids C and D differ in their locations of the U and V winds.

 Arrangement and indexing of grid cells for a 2-dimensional C-Grid.
-Each variable in the shaded cell has indices i = 3, j = 2.
+In the shaded cell, those grid points having variable names written near them (U, V, P, T, r{T} .) have indices i = 3, j = 2.
 For variables located at grid-cell edges, some models use whole-index numbering, as shown by the grey numbers.
 Other models use half indices, as in Fig. 20.9.

-The slope (thin unbroken black line) of the temperature (T) curve (thick black line) at grid point i is represented by $\Delta T/\Delta x$ .
-The lower-case "x" is used in $\Delta x$ to represent an infinitesimally small increment of distance, while upper-case "X" is used in $\Delta X$ to indicate the spacing between grid points (black dots), where i is a grid-point index.
-Thin dashed and dotted lines are various finite-difference approximations to the slope at i.
+The slope (thin unbroken blue line) of the temperature (T) curve (thick black line) at grid point i is represented by $\Delta T/\Delta x$.
+The lower-case "x" is used in Δx to represent an infinitesimally small increment of distance, while upper-case "X" is used in ΔX to indicate the spacing between grid points (black dots), where i is a grid-point index.
+Thin red-dashed and green-dotted lines are various finite-difference approximations to the slope at i.